CMSgov/ab2d-website/_pages/claims-data-details.md

 ## Identifying claims and claim versions

-There are 2 primary Claim Identifiers used to logically identify and map relationships between business claims and claim object versions:
+There are 2 primary claim identifiers used to logically identify and map relationships between business claims and claim object versions:

 <table class="usa-table usa-table--stacked usa-table--borderless">
     <thead>